-A Nutritionist I is the intermediate level of licensed work providing nutrition services to clients in a public health or community setting.
+A Nutritionist II is the full performance level of licensed work providing nutrition services to clients in a public health or community setting.
 The main purpose of this position is to protect and promote the health of families in the community by planning, directing, implementing, and evaluating WIC and nutrition services to all eligible participants.
 This position provides nutrition services and support to WIC and Wellness Programs at the Queen Anne's County Department of Health.

 Education: Determined by the Maryland State Board of Dietetic Practice under the licensing requirements for Nutritionists and Dietitians.

-Experience: One year of experience providing professional nutrition or dietetic services.
+Experience: Two years of experience providing professional nutrition or dietetic services.

-1. A Master’s Degree from an accredited college or university in Public Health, Community Health or Nutrition may be substituted for the required experience.
+1. A Master’s Degree in Public Health, Community Health or Nutrition from an accredited college or university may be substituted for one year of the required experience.

 2. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in Dietitian and Nutritionist classification or Dietitian and Nutritionist specialty codes in the Dietitian field of work on a year-for-year basis for the required experience.